Do you have a passion for being a positive influence and support system for young people?

 - Practical experience — Ministry internships are an essential aspect of this program.
 You will serve in an internship capacity with a local church and work side-by-side with current youth ministers to gain the hands-on experience you need to gain for a successful career.

-- Associate Professor of Christian Education, Intercultural Studies program Coordinator
+Dr. Matthew Price, Professor of Christian Education, Intercultural Studies Program Coordinator

-- Associate Professor of Theology, Religion Program Coordinator
+- Dr. Eric Vail, Associate Professor of Theology, Religion Program Coordinator

 2015 — Turkey and Greece, where students walked in the footsteps of Paul and visited the locations where many of the New Testament and early church events took place.

 2016 — Israel and Jordan, where students walked in the footsteps of Jesus and the prophets.
 They saw for themselves the lands where their favorite Bible stories took place and experienced the culture and history of these important places.

 2017 — Germany and Switzerland, where you can walk in the footsteps of the Reformers and see the places where Western tradition was deeply shaped.